Ibexian/EastMeetsKitchen/_posts/2016-05-26-green-pea-hummus.md

     <img src="/images/204-3.jpg">
 </figure>

 So, I've come across a lot of vegan recipes lately, and there have only been a handful that have hit it out the park for me.
 This is one of those recipes.
 I can use it as a hummus or cheese substitute because the beans and lemon juice make this dip taste sort of cheesy.
-You don't really get stuffed after it, and the ingredients it uses makes the whole dip really refreshing.
+You don't really get stuffed after, and the ingredients it uses makes the whole dip really refreshing.

 <figure class="half">